Nolan Jones Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.89 team ERA ranks 27th among all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.87).

-- The Reds rank 22nd in baseball in home runs given up (90 total, 1.3 per game).
+- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (91 total, 1.2 per game).

-- Williamson makes the start for the Reds, his seventh of the season.
-He is 1-0 with a 5.40 ERA and 22 strikeouts in 31 2/3 innings pitched.
+- Lively (4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched) makes the start for the Reds, his seventh of the season.

-- In his most recent outing on Wednesday against the Kansas City Royals, the left-hander tossed five innings, allowing three earned runs while surrendering seven hits.
+- The righty's last appearance came on Thursday against the Kansas City Royals, when he tossed 5 2/3 innings, surrendering two earned runs while giving up 10 hits.

-- In six games this season, the 25-year-old has put up a 5.40 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .260 to opposing batters.
+- The 31-year-old has put up an ERA of 4.07, with 8.8 strikeouts per nine innings, in eight games this season.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.